PawarutK/BADS7105/HW 06/readme.md

 ```

 ## RFM Theory
-from RFM theory about customer, RECENCY feature was added manually before custering
+from RFM theory about customer, RECENCY feature was added manually before custering by combine 2 features below.

 RECENCY = (DURATION_FROM_FIRST_PURCHASE - DURATION_FROM_LAST_PURCHASE) / DURATION_FROM_FIRST_PURCHASE